wprig/block-areas/readme.txt

 This is an experimental plugin that explores basic usage of Gutenberg blocks outside of the content bubble, on a sitewide level.

+In the long term it will likely eliminate itself once WordPress core and Gutenberg will have completed the next phase of advancing to the sitewide level.
+The plugin exists as a baseline to have an easy way for experimenting with similar functionality already today.

 = Usage =

 After activating the plugin, you can create and edit block areas under *Appearance > Block Areas*.
 There should be two block areas already, `header` and `footer`.